How to apply

 If you have completed a traineeship in another EU institution or body for more than six weeks, you can’t apply for a Commission traineeship.

-For your application to be valid you must complete and submit the application form online and send it by post before the deadline for application.
+For your application to be valid you must complete and submit the application form online before the deadline for application.